Spill reduces symptoms of employee low mood by 74% over six weeks.

 With more of us working remotely, it can be even harder to stay connected and spot changes in a colleague’s day-to-day behaviour.
 But depression is likely to affect the way they approach their work, too.

-Spill therapy helps employees to address low mood, anxiety, and anything else affecting their mental wellbeing.
+Therapy with Spill helps your employees to address low mood, anxiety, and anything else affecting their mental wellbeing.

 How depression affects an employee’s performance